crocme10/tdb/README.md

 > An exploration in sqlx::Executor to enable proper testing with transactions.

 sqlx is a good choice for a rust project with a database backend.
-In order to connect with the backend, you can use either a connection, or a pool of connection.
+In order to connect with the backend, you can use either a connection, or a pool of connections.
 When dealing with tests in your project, you have to make sure that your tests are idempotent, in other words that if you run your test once and it passes, then if you run it again it should pass.
-But if you don't pay attention, you can run into issues, like in the following scenario: Imagine a test that insert data in the database, and then checks that the data is there.
-Your test insert the data once, the test checks the data is there, all is well.
-But when you run the test again, the test fails because when you try to insert the data again, it fails because of a duplicate key.
+But if you don't pay attention, you can run into issues, like in the following scenario: Imagine a test that inserts data in the database, and then checks that the data is there.
+Your test inserts the data once, the test checks the data is there, all is well.
+But when you run the test again, the test fails because when you try to insert the data again, this is a case of duplicate key.

 There are three main solutions for this problem: